Willem van Mieris

-Willem van Mieris (3 June 1662 – 26 January 1747) was an 18th-century painter from the Northern Netherlands.
+Willem van Mieris (3 June 1662 – 26 January 1747) was an 18th-century painter from the Dutch Republic.

 Biography

 Willem van Mieris was a painter, sculptor and etcher active in Leiden.
 He was born in Leiden and studied under his father Frans van Mieris the Elder (1635–1682), who was a successful genre painter.
 Willem had a reasonably successful career, being supported by a few patrons who commissioned and collected various of his works.
 His oeuvre consists mostly of genre and portraiture, with some landscape painting, as well as some sculptures.
 Van Mieris' style was that of the fijnschilders (painters in the "fine manner"), and his genre works, especially later in his career, depicted scenes from upper-class society.

 At age 19, Van Mieris took over the family workshop after his father died in 1681, aged 45.
 He had barely finished his training in the family studio and it would take another two years before he entered the Leiden painters' guild in 1685.
 He set out to uphold his father's reputation as a Leiden fijnschilder.
-The Leiden fine painters produced a small scale of mostly genre paintings or portraits with high attention to detail, which was made popular by Frans' master Gerrit Dou (1613–1675).
+The Leiden fine painters produced a small scale of mostly genre paintings or portraits with high attention to detail, which was made popular by Frans' master Gerrit Dou (1613–1675), a Dutch Golden Age painter.
 Frans' superb skills as a painter rubbed off on his son and his influence can be seen in technique, subject matter, and style.
 He finished what was left incomplete on his father's demise.
 One year later, in 1684, he married his wife Agneta Chapman, whom he often used as his model.